zunderlab/FLOWMAP/README.md

 <a name="gui-guide"></a>
 ## Using the GUI
-0. Make sure all FSC files that are to be tested are within one folder.
+0. Make sure all FSC files to be used are in one folder.
-1. Run the command `FLOWMAPR::LaunchGUI()` and a dialogue box of the header "FLOWMAPR" should appear.
+1. Run the command `FLOWMAPR::LaunchGUI()` and a dialogue box with the header "FLOWMAPR" should appear.
-2. Enter in all of the relevant information which pertains to the type of experiment that is being analyzed, including if the data is "one", "single", or "multi".
+2. Enter all of the relevant information which pertains to the type of experiment that is being analyzed, including if the data should be analyzed by FLOWMAPR mode "one", "single", or "multi".
-3. When "Submit" is pressed, a new window should appear which runs with Shiny.
+3. When you press "Submit", a new window should appear that runs in the Shiny interface.

-**The usage differs depending on what mode (e.g. "multi" or "single" or "one") is used.**
+**The usage from this point on differs depending on what mode (e.g. "multi" or "single" or "one") is used.**

 **For mode "one" (one condition, one timepoint):**
-1. Select the FCS file that is to be analyzed in "Uploaded Order"
+1. Select the FCS file to be analyzed in "Uploaded Order".
 2. Press "Generate Parameters".
-3. An interactive table will appear with all the parameters and options for selecting and deselecting them for analysis
+3. An interactive table will appear with all the parameters as well as options for selecting and deselecting them as clustering or removed variables.
+Removed variables will not be in the final generated graph, such as in the graphml file or the image PDFs.
 4. The user must check the parameters for clustering.
+These variables are used both for clustering and for calculating edge distances during the graph building steps.
 If the user wishes to rename a parameter, they can click on the name under "annotate" and type a new name.
 5. Press "Run FLOWMAPR" once the appropriate parameters have been checked and renamed to run the FLOWMAP algorithm and generate the FLOWMAP results (PDFs, graphml files, etc. in a new folder).

 **For mode "single" (one condition, multiple timepoints):**